Proud Boys trial is set to open, focusing on role in Jan. 6 violence - The Boston Globe

 Advertisement

-But prosecutors plan to argue to the jury that three of his co-defendants — Joseph Biggs of Ormond Beach, Florida; Ethan Nordean of Auburn, Washington; and Zachary Rehl of Philadelphia — took the lead on the ground that day.
-A fourth co-defendant — Dominic Pezzola of Rochester, New York — is best known for having broken one of the first windows at the Capitol with a stolen police riot shield.
+But prosecutors plan to argue to the jury that three of his co-defendants — Joseph Biggs of Ormond Beach, Fla.; Ethan Nordean of Auburn, Wash.; and Zachary Rehl of Philadelphia — took the lead on the ground that day.
+A fourth co-defendant — Dominic Pezzola of Rochester, N.Y. — is best known for having broken one of the first windows at the Capitol with a stolen police riot shield.

-As part of the government’s case, jurors are also likely to hear from several former Proud Boys who have since pleaded guilty, including two from North Carolina: Bertino and Charles Donohoe.
-The government may also seek to introduce evidence about a document called “1776 Returns” that was given to Tarrio by one of his girlfriends and detailed a plan to surveil and storm several government buildings around the Capitol on Jan.
-6.

 Recent court filings suggest that lawyers for the Proud Boys intend to mount a robust defense.
 Echoing the lawyers in the Oath Keepers case, their central argument will be to claim that while the defendants breached the Capitol building, they did not plan the attack in any way that rose to the level of seditious conspiracy.